Lilith2/DER-TarkovDumper/README.md

    - Save the dump file for processing.

 2. **Prepare the Dumper**:
    - Open source code in your favorite editor, define the path variables in EFTProcessor.cs file.
+Directory structure like shown bellow.
+The parent folder "input" can be located anywhere on your PC, same goes for "output".
+Just make sure the hardcode the paths in the EFTProcessor.cs file or use some kind of universial file finder instead.
+* input
+  * arena
+    * arena_dump.txt
+  * DLL
+    * arena
+	  * arena_assembly-csharp.dll
+	* tarkov
+      * eft_assembly-csharp.dll
+  * tarkov
+    * dump.txt

    - Put dump file into directory as defined in file EFTProcessor.cs in variable DUMP_INPUT_PATH
    - Put Assembly-CSharp.dll file into directory as defined in file EFTProcessor.cs in variable ASSEMBLY_INPUT_PATH
 3. **Run Dumper**